 For smaller businesses that may not have a HR department per se, if you feel bold, you could even contact the chief executive.

-Airey explains that personalisation is key to making successful contact.
+Personalisation is key to making successful contact.
 Be professional, courteous and highlight why you've specifically contacted a company.

-"When you submit an application, prepare a well-written letter and a CV," advises Airey.
+"When you submit an application, prepare a well-written letter and a CV," advises Tharsus' chief executive.
 "The letter should explain why you want to undertake work experience at that particular company (that means researching your targets - avoid sending standard letters), what you hope to learn and how the experience will help you to progress towards your career goal.
 You need to demonstrate that you have thought through your application and convince the company to invest time in you."